doocs/leetcode/solution/1500-1599/1575.Count All Possible Routes/README_EN.md

 **Solution 2: Dynamic Programming**

-We can also convert the memoization of approach 1 into dynamic programming.
+We can also convert the memoization of solution 1 into dynamic programming.

 We define $f[i][k]$ represents the number of paths from city $i$ with $k$ remaining fuel to the destination $finish$.
 So the answer is $f[start][fuel]$.
 Initially $f[finish][k]=1$, others are $0$.